piercefreeman/mountaineer/website/docs/views.md

 # Frontend Views

-Your React app should be initialized in the `/views` folder of your mountaineer project.
+Your React app should be initialized in the `/views` folder of your Mountaineer project.
 This is the directory where we look for package.json and tsconfig.json, and where esbuild looks for specific build-time overrides.
 In other words, the views folder should look just like your frontend application if you were building a Single-Page-App (SPA).
-It's just embedded within your larger mountaineer project.
+It's just embedded within your larger Mountaineer project and rendered separately.

 We expect that all controller views will be labeled as a `page.tsx`, so they'll typically sit in a folder with themselves and other tightly connected React components.
 These views should have one default export, which is your page constructor: